French language: Vulgar Latin in Gaul

-Due to Roman rule, Latin was gradually adopted by the inhabitants of Gaul, and as the language was learned by the common people it developed a distinct local character, with grammatical differences from Latin as spoken elsewhere, some of which being attested on graffiti.
-This local variety evolved into the Gallo-Romance tongues, which include French and its closest relatives, such as Arpitan.
+Due to Roman rule, Latin was gradually adopted by the inhabitants of Gaul.
+As the language was learned by the common people, it developed a distinct local character, with grammatical differences from Latin as spoken elsewhere, some of which is attested in graffiti.
+This local variety evolved into the Gallo-Romance tongues, which include French and its closest relatives, such as Franco-Provençal.